 East Tennessee State University

-College of Business & Technology, Innovation Laboratory, and Departments of Digital Media, Communications
+College of Business & Technology, Innovation Laboratory, and Departments of Digital Media, Media Communications and Engineering Technology

 Johnson City Development Authority